 Terra bit her lower lip.
 “I just don’t know.
 This is so sudden.”

 “I won’t lie to you.
 If you choose to come with me, then it will be the hardest thing you have ever done in your life.
-But if you choose not to come with me, understand that you are giving up both history and the power to defend it.
+If you choose not to come with me, understand that you are giving up both history and the power to defend it.
 Everything I did in the library, the abilities, the sword, time travel, all this could be yours.
 But you have to choose it.”

 Alya sighed.
 “You have no idea how long I have been trying to recruit you.
 However, I would be willing to give you a week if you really need that long.”